World religions

-World religions is a category used in the study of religion to demarcate the five—and in some cases more—largest and most internationally widespread religious movements.
-Hinduism, Buddhism, Judaism, Christianity, and Islam are always included in the list, being known as the "Big Five".
-Some scholars also include other world religions, such as Taoism, Jainism, Sikhism, Zoroastrianism, and the Baháʼí Faith, in the category.
-These are often juxtaposed against other categories, such as indigenous religions and new religious movements, which are also used by scholars in this field of research.
+World religions is a socially-constructed category in the study of religion that demarcates religions deemed to have been especially large, internationally widespread, or influential in the development of human societies.
+It typically consists of the "big five" religions: Buddhism, Christianity, Hinduism, Islam, and Judaism.
+These are often juxtaposed against categories such as folk religions, Indigenous religions, and new religious movements (NRMs).

-The world religions paradigm was developed in the United Kingdom during the 1960s, where it was pioneered by phenomenological scholars like Ninian Smart.
-It was designed to broaden the study of religion away from its heavy focus on Christianity by taking into account other large religious traditions around the world.
-The paradigm is often used by lecturers instructing undergraduate students in the study of religion and is also the framework used by school teachers in the United Kingdom and other countries.
-The paradigm's emphasis on viewing these religious movements as distinct and mutually exclusive entities has also had a wider impact on the categorisation of religion—for instance in censuses—in both Western countries and elsewhere.
+The "world religions" paradigm was developed in the United Kingdom during the 1960s, pioneered by scholars of religion such as Ninian Smart.
+It was intended to broaden the study of religion beyond its focus on Christianity by including other large religious traditions.
+The paradigm is often used for undergraduate study of religion.
+The emphasis on viewing these religious movements as distinct and mutually exclusive has also had a wider impact on the categorisation of religion—for instance in censuses.

-Since the late 20th century, the paradigm has faced critique by scholars of religion like Jonathan Z. Smith, some of whom have argued for its abandonment.
-Critics have argued that the world religions paradigm is inappropriate because it takes the Protestant form of Christianity as the model for what constitutes "religion"; that it is tied up with discourses of modernity, including modern power relations; that it encourages an uncritical understanding of religion; and that it makes a value judgment as to what religions should be considered "major".
+Since the late 20th century, the paradigm has faced critique by scholars of religion such as Jonathan Z. Smith, who have argued that the world religions paradigm is inappropriate because it takes the Protestant branch of Nicene Christianity as the model for "religion"; that it is encumbered by discourses on modernity, including power relations in modern society; that it encourages an uncritical understanding of religion; and that it judges what religions should be considered "major".
 Others have argued that it remains useful in the classroom, so long as students are made aware that it is a socially-constructed category.